-- 53. (1) A licensed insurer shall not pay, apply, allocate or transfer any part of the surplus assets of its long term insurance statutory fund except with the approval of the Commission, on the certification of its approved actuary and in a manner consistent with the provisions of the articles of incorporation, bylaws or other constituent document of the insurer. - (2) The amount paid, applied or allocated to or for the benefit of the shareholders of the insurer and the amount transferred to another statutory fund in respect to that part of the surplus assets which is derived from participating policies registered in the Islands shall not exceed one-quarter of the amount paid or allocated to or for the benefit of the holders of these policies.

-(3) A person who contravenes subsection (1) commits an offence and is liable on summary conviction, to a fine of \$50,000 or to a term of imprisonment of one year, or to both.
+- 53. (1) A licensed insurer shall not pay, apply, allocate or transfer any part of the surplus assets of its long term insurance statutory fund except with the approval of the Commission, on the certification of its approved actuary and in a manner consistent with the provisions of the articles of incorporation, bylaws or other constituent document of the insurer. - (2) A person who contravenes subsection (1) commits an offence and is liable on summary conviction, to a fine of \$50,000 or to a term of imprisonment of one year, or to both.